 So, I am not suggesting that after the referendum I am detaching from this country.
 Nor am I suggesting that all British peoples are uneducated.
 I am however, proposing that our attention be directed to a much-needed self-reflection and perhaps a national reflection, which involves education.

-Johanna Taylor (the author has chosen a fictional name to protect the privacy of her family).
+Johanna Taylor (the author has chosen a fictional name to protect her family’s privacy)

 Read more on this topic: